-(A) Oral reference dose (RfD) for hexachloroethane
+(A) Chronic oral reference dose (RfD) for hexachloroethane

-- 1. A 16-week dietary exposure study of hexachloroethane in F344 rats by Gorzinski et al. (1985) was selected as the basis for the derivation of the RfD.
+1. A 16-week dietary exposure study of hexachloroethane in F344 rats by Gorzinski et al. (1985) was selected as the basis for the derivation of the RfD.
 Kidney effects were observed in male rats in this study at doses below the range of exposure tested in the available chronic NTP (1989) study.
 Please comment on the scientific justification for the use of the subchronic Gorzinski et al. (1985) study as the principal study for the derivation of the RfD.
-Is the rationale for this selection scientifically justified and clearly described in the document?
-Please identify and provide the rationale for any other studies that should be selected as the principal study. - 2.
-An increase in the incidence of nephrotoxicity as indicated by atrophy and degeneration of renal tubules in male rats (Gorzinski et al., 1985) was selected as the critical effect for the RfD.
+Is the rationale for this selection clearly described?
+Please identify and provide the rationale for any other studies that should be selected as the principal study.

+2. Nephrotoxicity as indicated by atrophy and degeneration of renal tubules in male rats (Gorzinski et al., 1985) was selected as the critical effect for the RfD.
 Please comment on whether the selection of this critical effect is scientifically justified and clearly described.
-Please identify and provide the rationale for any other endpoints that should be considered in the selection of the critical effect.
+Please identify and provide the rationale for any other endpoints that should be selected as the critical effect.

-- 3. Benchmark dose (BMD) modeling was applied to the atrophy and degeneration of renal tubules data to derive the point of departure (POD) for the RfD.
-Has the BMD modeling been appropriately conducted?
-Is the benchmark response (BMR) selected for use in deriving the POD (i.e., a 10% increased incidence of nephrotoxicity as indicated by atrophy and degeneration of renal tubules in male rats compared with controls) scientifically justified and clearly described.
-Please identify and provide the rationale for any alternative approaches (including the selection of the BMR, model, etc.) for the determination of the POD and discuss whether such approaches are preferred to EPA's approach. - 4.
-Please comment on the rationale for the selection of the uncertainty factors (UFs) applied to the POD for the derivation of the RfD.
-Are the UFs scientifically justified and clearly described in the document?
-Please provide a detailed explanation.
+3. Benchmark dose (BMD) modeling was applied to the atrophy and degeneration of renal tubules data in male rats to derive the point of departure (POD) for the RfD.
+Has the BMD modeling been appropriately conducted and clearly described?
+Is the benchmark response (BMR) selected for use in deriving the POD (i.e., a 10% increase in the incidence of atrophy and degeneration of renal tubules) scientifically justified and clearly described?

+4. Please comment on the rationale for the selection of the uncertainty factors (UFs) applied to the POD for the derivation of the RfD.
+Are the UFs scientifically justified and clearly described?
 If changes to the selected UFs are proposed, please identify and provide a rationale.

-(B) Inhalation reference concentration (RfC) for hexachloroethane
+(B) Chronic inhalation reference concentration (RfC) for hexachloroethane

-- 1. A 6-week inhalation exposure study in rats by Weeks et al. (1979) was selected as the basis for the derivation of the RfC for hexachloroethane.
+1. A 6-week inhalation exposure study in rats by Weeks et al. (1979) was selected as the basis for the derivation of the RfC.
 Please comment on whether the selection of this study as the principal study is scientifically justified.
-Is the rationale for this selection clearly described in the document?
-Please identify and provide the rationale for any other studies that should be selected as the principal study. - 2.
-Neurobehavioral effects in Sprague-Dawley rats (Weeks et al., 1979) were selected as the critical effect for the RfC.
-Please comment on whether the selection of this critical effect is scientifically justified and clearly described in the document.
-Please identify and provide the rationale for any other endpoints that should be considered in the selection of the critical effect. - 3.
-The NOAEL/LOAEL approach was used to derive the POD for the RfC.
-Please comment on whether this approach is scientifically justified and clearly described. - 4.
-Please comment on the rationale for the selection of the UFs applied to the POD for the derivation of the RfC.
-Are the UFs scientifically justified and clearly described in the document?
-Please provide a detailed explanation.
+Is the rationale for this selection clearly described?
+Please identify and provide the rationale for any other studies that should be selected as the principal study.

+2. Neurobehavioral effects in Sprague-Dawley rats (Weeks et al., 1979) were selected as the critical effect for the RfC.
+Please comment on whether the selection of this critical effect is scientifically justified and clearly described.
+Please identify and provide the rationale for any other endpoints that should be selected as the critical effect.

+3. The NOAEL/LOAEL approach was used to derive the POD for the RfC.
+Please comment on whether this approach is scientifically justified and clearly described.

+4. Please comment on the rationale for the selection of the UFs applied to the POD for the derivation of the RfC.
+Are the UFs scientifically justified and clearly described?
 If changes to the selected UFs are proposed, please identify and provide a rationale.